Lushangtu123/CS-151-team-23-project/ReadMe.md

 mvn clean javafx:run
 ```

+**What you'll see:**
+- Main menu with "Define Programming Languages" and "Manage Student Profiles"
+- Student management page with **CheckBox multi-selection** for languages and databases
+- All data persisted in SQLite database

 ### Using IDE:
 1. Import the project as a Maven project
-2. Ensure JDK 23 (Zulu) is configured
+2. Ensure JDK 21+ is configured
 3. Run the `Main.java` class located in `cs151.application` package

 ## Database Information